-Is Southern Comfort a or ?
+Is Southern Comfort a Bourbon or Whiskey?

-Southern Comfort is a whiskey that is often mistaken for bourbon due to its similar flavor profile.
+Southern Comfort is a whiskey liqueur that is often mistaken for bourbon due to its similar flavor profile.
 However, it is important to note that Southern Comfort is not classified as a bourbon but rather a whiskey liqueur.

 Whiskey is a broad category of distilled alcoholic beverages that is produced from fermented grain mash.
 It is typically aged in wooden casks, which gives it its distinct flavor and character.
-Bourbon, on the other hand, is a specific type of whiskey that is made primarily from corn and aged in new charred oak .
+Bourbon, on the other hand, is a specific type of whiskey that is made primarily from corn and aged in new charred oak barrels.

 Southern Comfort, created by bartender Martin Wilkes Heron in New Orleans in 1874, is made using whiskey as its base spirit.
 It is then infused with a blend of fruit and spice flavors, giving it a unique and distinctive taste.
 This combination of flavors sets Southern Comfort apart from traditional bourbons, which must adhere to specific regulations and standards in order to be classified as such.